sanyuesiyuewuyue/ag-grid/packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 We have made various changes to Sass variables.
 When we have renamed variables, we still support the old variable names for compatibilty, but the changes are listed here for your information.

-$ag-header-icon-size, $ag-row-border-width, $ag-transition-speed, $ag-cell-data-changed-color: These vars were defined but not used and have been removed.
+$ag-header-icon-size, $ag-row-border-width, $ag-transition-speed, $ag-cell-data-changed-color, $ag-use-icons-for-pager-buttons: These vars were defined but not used and have been removed.

 $ag-foreground-opacity > $ag-foreground-color-opacity
 $ag-alt-icon-color > $ag-checkbox-background-color